apideck-libraries/portman/examples/testsuite-content-tests/readme.md

 ## Alternative targeting option

-In the above example we are using the OpenApi `operationId: leadsOne`to target the content check for that specific operation.
+In the above example we are using the OpenAPI `operationId: leadsOne`to target the content check for that specific operation.

-As alternative, you can also define the target as `openApiOperation`, which is the combination of the OpenApi method & path
+As alternative, you can also define the target as `openApiOperation`, which is the combination of the OpenAPI method & path

 In the example below, we target the `GET` method for the path `/crm/leads`.